JohnKos/389Rfall18/week/5/writeup/README.md

 Lastly while making I ran into the i386 issue so I had to re download Kali, push my work and then pull it from the new machine.

+After running it on the new machine I realized that my string copy failed likely because I was copying to the wrong string.
+After some refactoring I started to get Hello Hello World!U for str copy and Hello zzzzz for memset.
+I realized that memset was missing the exclimation point and that was also tied into the problem for string copy.
+Both my strings did not end correctly because the origninal string was over written.
+To fix this I just had to grab a value of the exclimation point and then make sure to insert that at the end of the string.